Lightened Up Green Bean Casserole

 - To make it gluten-free: Sub gluten free panko for breadcrumbs and use gluten free flour mix in place of all purpose flour.

-- For more flavor, try adding a little bacon or pancetta to the breadcrumb topping.
+- For more flavor, try adding a few cloves of garlic or a little bacon or pancetta to the breadcrumb topping.

 - Halve the recipe to feed a family of four.